PFight/angular-gulp-starter/README.md

     gulp build-dev --color

-Deveopment build includes compilation of SCSS and typescript, and bundling of rxjs to single file.
+Development build includes compilation of SCSS and TypeScript, and bundling of rxjs to single file.

 ##### Production build

     gulp build-prod --color

-Productin build includes compilation of SCSS, AOT compilation and tree-shaking with Rollup.
+Production build includes compilation of SCSS, AOT compilation and tree-shaking with Rollup.
 All result files moved to `dist` dir.
 Production build output do not conflicts with development.

 ##### Start develoment server